 Niagara Falls is a set of massive waterfalls located on the Niagara River, straddling the international border between the Canadian province of Ontario and the U.S. state of New York.
 The falls are located 75 miles southeast of Toronto, and a visit to the falls can be easily added onto either the beginning or end of a ski holiday to any Canadian resort when using Air Canada flights.

-The cost of a stop over in Toronto, with 1 night’s accommodation in either Niagara or Toronto and return transfers starts from £125 pp. Choose to either transfer direct from Toronto airport to Niagara Falls or spend a night or two in Toronto.
+Choose to either transfer direct from Toronto airport to Niagara Falls or spend a night or two in Toronto.

 Toronto is worth a visit in its own right.
 It is the economic capital of Canada but also has art galleries, museums and a theatre district that rivals London and New York.
 It is one of the world's most diverse cities by percentage of non-native-born residents and the distinctive ethnic areas – Chinese, Greek, Italian and Portuguese – makes for a food and shopping extravaganza.
 Toronto is also home to the world’s tallest free standing building, the CN Tower – the views are fantastic from the top and if time allows, why not have dinner in the revolving restaurant.

 Because of the city's low crime rates, clean environment, high standard of living and friendly attitudes to diversity, Toronto is consistently rated as one of the world's most livable cities.